arrow arrow

 Lazaro Sáiz

 Augstín Sáez, son of Captain Ambrosio Sáez and Ana Rodríguez, enlisted at Parral for the Reconquest of 1693.
-His family was one of the last to vacation Santa Fé on 27 Dec 1693 when the Tanos decided to fight for the town instead of departing peacefully.
+His family was one of the families that had to vacate Santa Fé on 27 Dec 1693 when the Tanos decided to fight for the town instead of departing peacefully.
 He had been warned beforehand by an Indian who had served his father before the Rebellion of 1680.

 Some of his children with Antonia Márquez were Francisco and Juliana.
 Francisco married Juana de Herrera in 1718, when his mother is mentioned as deceased.
 Juliana became the wife of Juan Griego of Albuquerque.

-~The Origins of New México Families, pg.
+~The Origins of New México Families, p.
 278

 • Livestock Distribution: Diego de Vargas, 1 May 1697, Santa Fé, Nuevo Méjico, Nueva España.
 510